 Narrowing the Gap

 While a gap between sales and marketing will always exist, it doesn’t need to be an uncrossable chasm.
-As a research firm we’ve watched and helped clients and individuals use customer and prospect insights to align their internal teams to the needs of the market which benefits everyone.
+As a research firm we’ve watched and helped clients and individuals use customer and prospect insights to better align sales and marketing to the needs of the market which benefits everyone.